What is Diamond Blackfan Anemia?

 What are the side effects of corticosteroid treatment?

-Major side effects when these drugs are used in high doses for a long time include weight gain, water and salt retention, high blood pressure, muscle weakness, osteoporosis (brittle bones occasionally leading to fractures), wounds that won’t heal, headaches, growth problems, eye diseases such as cataracts and glaucoma, and the disruption of hormones that regulate normal body functions, including diabetes.
+Significant side effects when these drugs are used in high doses for a long time include weight gain, water and salt retention, high blood pressure, muscle weakness, osteoporosis (brittle bones occasionally leading to fractures), wounds that won’t heal, headaches, growth problems, eye diseases such as cataracts and glaucoma, and the disruption of hormones that regulate normal body functions, including diabetes.
 Patients on these drugs should be watched carefully.

 What is a blood transfusion?